-You'll study two further modules in languages or linguistics, these can include one Languages For All module or an elective module offered by another department.
+You may also choose one Languages For All module or an elective module offered by another department.

-You'll go to a French-speaking country.
 We assist you in setting up overseas university study, teaching or work placements, and offer guidance on all aspects of the year.
 See our current year abroad pages for more information.

-You'll complete two essays while on your year abroad.
+You'll complete two assignments while on your year abroad.
 These are assessed on a pass/fail basis and do not contribute to your final degree grade.

-Please note, modules may change to reflect the latest academic thinking and expertise of our staff.
+Our modules may change to reflect the latest academic thinking and expertise of our staff.

 Every course at York has been designed to provide clear and ambitious learning outcomes.
 These learning outcomes give you an understanding of what you will be able to do at the end of the course.
 We develop each course by designing modules that grow your abilities towards the learning outcomes and help you to explain what you can offer to employers.
 Find out more about our approach to teaching and learning.

-You’ll work with world‐leading academics who’ll challenge you to think independently and excel in all that you do.
+You’ll study and learn with academics who are active researchers, experts in their field and have a passion for their subjects.
 Our approach to teaching will provide you with the knowledge, opportunities, and support you need to grow and succeed in a global workplace.
 Find out more about our approach to teaching and learning.

 Our focus at York is on effective communication in French.
 That is why:

-Core linguistics modules are taught through lectures (some with over 100 students), accompanied by sessions in smaller groups (15–20 students).
-With more advanced linguistics modules, you'll typically have more interactive classroom activities, such as group presentations or practical sessions, in addition to lectures.
+Core linguistics modules are taught through lectures, accompanied by sessions in smaller groups.
+With more advanced linguistics modules, you'll have interactive classroom activities, such as group presentations or practical sessions, in addition to lectures.
 In final-year linguistics modules, most teaching is in smaller groups.
-Depending on the module, your work may focus on library-based study using primary research papers, lab-based analysis of linguistic corpora, or lectures and seminars in one the advanced areas of specialism of our staff.

-In first and second year of the degree, you will typically spend 11 hours per teaching week in the classroom (including both languages and linguistics).
-Contact hours in the final year will vary depending on individual module choices.
+In first and second year of the degree, you will typically spend 3-4 hours per week in lectures, and 8-9 hours per week in seminars.

-We have our own departmental e-Lab for the teaching and study time of our students.
-Here you will have access to a variety of resources, including specialist linguistics software, corpora of different varieties, and online language-learning materials.
-Several undergraduate modules are taught in this laboratory and you'll receive training in using these resources.
+We have our own e-Lab for teaching.
+Here, you'll have access to a variety of resources, including specialist linguistics software and online language-learning materials.

-You will be based in the Department of Language and Linguistic Science on Campus West.
-Most of your contact hours will be in Vanbrugh College, with some additional teaching on Campus West.
+You will be based in the Language and Linguistic Science buildings on Campus West.

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.